-The Fellow will have access to Nebraska Electronic Disease Surveillance System (NEDSS) where laboratories and healthcare providers throughout the state are required by rules and regulations to report cases of reportable diseases to our office by ELR; Syndromic Surveillance dataset which includes inpatient and outpatient visits; NESIIS which contains statewide immunization records.
-The other datasets include vital records, an E-code database derived from the hospital discharge data, and death certificate data.
-The agency has a wide array of statistical support software such as SAS and R and can provide mentoring and consultation from doctoral-level statisticians when required.
-Use of other tools such as ArcGIS and Tableau are also maximized for data visualization and reporting.
-Further, we have close relationships with the Departments of Epidemiology and Biostatistics at the UNMC College of Public Health, Omaha, Nebraska.
+The Fellow will have access to the Nebraska Electronic Disease Surveillance System (NEDSS) where laboratories and healthcare providers throughout the state are required by rules and regulations to report cases of reportable diseases to our office by ELR; Syndromic Surveillance dataset which includes inpatient and outpatient visits; and NESIIS which contains statewide immunization records.
+Other datasets include vital records, an E-code database derived from the hospital discharge data, and death certificate data.
+The agency has a wide array of statistical software options such as SAS, SQL, and R, and visualization programs such as Tableau and Power BI.
+In addition, we have close relationships with the Departments of Epidemiology and Biostatistics at the UNMC College of Public Health, Omaha, Nebraska whereby doctoral-level statistical is available.